Skip to main content

 Flat- rural paths

-After breakfast, a short 20-minute transfer takes you out of town for a morning ride into the heartland of the Khmer (Cambodian) people.
-Most follow Theravada Buddhism, a branch with roots in India.
-Cycling through remote hamlets, you may see monks walking through villages as locals offer them food—a daily ritual that reflects the community’s deep spiritual traditions.
+After breakfast, a short 20-minute transfer takes you out of town for a scenic morning ride into the heartland of the Khmer ethnic community, where Theravada Buddhism — a spiritual tradition with roots in India — remains deeply woven into daily life.
+Visit the peaceful Ba Om Pond and one of the region’s beautiful ancient Khmer pagodas before cycling past lively local markets and into the authentic countryside.
+Along the way, you may encounter monks walking through the villages collecting alms, a daily ritual that reflects the community’s strong spiritual traditions and cultural heritage.

 Charmant Suites Can Tho